cyberbotics/webots/docs/guide/telemax.md

 - `color`: Defines the color of the painted part of the robot.
 - `traySlot`: Extends the robot with new nodes located on top of its tray.
+- `cameraSlot0`: Extends the robot with new nodes located at the beginning of the arm.
+- `cameraSlot1`: Extends the robot with new nodes located at the middle of the arm.
+- `cameraSlot2`: Extends the robot with new nodes located at the extremity of the arm.

 ### Samples